tenebrius1/tp/docs/DeveloperGuide.md

 The Match feature involves taking a student specified by the user and matching the student with tutors who have **one or more** matching tags with the identified student.
 It automatically sorts the `matchedTutorList` according to the number of matching tags that a tutor has with the student.

 #### Implementation details
 Upon the user's entry of the command, the validity of the user's input is checked.
-If the input is valid, a `MatchCommand` object is created. `MatchCommand` is a class that extends the `Command` abstract class, with `MatchCommand` implementing the `MatchCommand#execute`.
+If the input is valid, a `MatchCommand` object is created. `MatchCommand` is a class that extends the `Command` abstract class, with `MatchCommand` implementing the `execute()` method.
 Upon execution, the student is identified via the `INDEX` given by the user and a `TagsContainTagPredicate` object is created, which will be used to determine if the `tags` of the tutor contains one or more `Tag` that the student has.
 It will then update and sort the `matchedTutorList` such that the tutor with more matching `Tag` is at the front of the list.

 ##### Sequence of action
 {:.no_toc}